 openstack volume showShows all infomation about a volume

-Now we know some common openstack commands, and have a better overview of the system.
+Now you know some common OpenStack commands, and have a better overview of the system.

-The commands mentioned are required in the next steps and thus form the basis for the rest of the guided tour.
+These commands are required in the next steps and form the basis for the rest of the guided tour.

-In step 6, we will create and use our own SSH key pairs.
+In Step 6, you will create and use your own SSH key pairs.